Best eco-friendly countertop options

 Stone options are not great for the environment as they're not renewable, and they are a massively energy and water- intensive product to produce.
 Yes, use of stone countertops gains some LEED points for the indoor air quality, and that combined with the durabaility of quartz (as it will likely last the lifetime of the home) does win it some points.
-But stone is still not a responsible option for the planet overall.
+So while it’s an ok choice, stone is still not the most responsible option for the planet overall.

 So what are the best eco-friendly countertop options?

 If you like the look of quartz, composite quartz is the way to go.
 Composite countertops are made from recycled paper or glass mixed with resins or concrete to form a hard surface.
 They come in many colour variations, have a long life span and are heat and scratch resistant.
 Products include:

 Eco: Eco by Cosentino consists of 75 percent postindustrial or postconsumer materials and looks a lot like quartz in certain colours.
 Its nonporous surface needs no sealant, which makes it low maintenance like quartz as well.